How can I get the most out of the FullContact API?

 Sample sizes of less than a few hundred can skew results, so the free calls may not suffice to give you a broad sense of how well your data matches with us.

-We can run simple free tests or more complex paid pilots to give you a better idea of what results you'd see on a larger scale.
-Just email us at email@example.com and we'll set it up.
+We can run simple free tests or more complex paid pilots to give you a better idea of what results you'd see on a larger scale please contact our Sales team at email@example.com.

 2. Remember: you're charged for matches, not calls

 We only charge for successful matches - with the free API plan, you get up to 250 free matches per month.

 A "match" is a response where we return fields to your query (a 200 response).
 Any other response code (404, 202) does not count against your monthly matches.